Faculty/Projects

 Skills Developed and Knowledge Learned

-- Understanding of galaxy structure and galaxy properties
+- Statistical analysis of galaxy properties

 Background Needed